yandriantsoa/Group-Project_testing/README.md

 # Wondering Weather

 ## Description
-Wondering Weather is a web application that displays weather data using the OpenWeatherMap API.
+Wondering Weather is a web application that displays current weather data using the OpenWeatherMap API.
 It visualizes various weather parameters through interactive charts created with the Chart.js library.
 The application was made primarily for computer based browsers.
+This website always for a nice visual way to check out the weather of the day!

 ## Table of Contents
 - [Installation](#installation)